juanignaciosl/juanignaciosl.github.io/_posts/2021-08-26-El_manual_del_manager.markdown

 I've already experienced some of them, but having structured information about them is useful.
 BTW, I'd be explicit and tell managers that I'll do skip-levels, because some people might see it as a sign of lack of trust.

+## Career path

+When this chapter was added to the book I expected a dull suggestion for a career ladder (a table or a template that you're told to apply), but it's more interesting than that (although maybe too short): it explains why, when and how you should create one.

+The _why_ part is split
+among "associated problems to the lack of" (expectation management, collaboration...) and "the importance" (retention, commitment, hiring...).
+A broken expectation management is one of the main causes of burnout.

+A reactive approach is implicitly suggested in the _when_ section: the need must exist, because it has a cost, so context matters.
+A small company probably doesn't need it at all, for example.

+I'd highlight that the _how_ section starts mentioning that it's an alive document, and that the creation should be done with the collaboration of all the organization.
+And the path shouldn't become a goal itself, it should be a learning lever.
+An interesting topic I haven't heard much about are the terminal levels: levels that must be reached.
+It's similar to the "test period", but in a longer time window, and includes progression.

 ## Product-oriented development

 This chapter explains the difference between corporate and end-user software, and the mindset and skills required for